Chart Color Schemes

 Household Composition

-Coonamble features high concentrations of lone person households, with a higher-than-average median household size
+Coonamble features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 63.8% of all households, including 19.0% couples with children, 23.4% couples without children, and 19.4% single parent families.
-Non-family households comprise the remaining 36.2%, with lone person households at 32.3% and group households making up 3.6%.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+Family households comprise 63.8% of all households, including 19.0% couples with children, 23.4% couples without children, and 19.4% single parent families.
+Non-family households make up the remaining 36.2%, with lone person households at 32.3% and group households comprising 3.6%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households